Michael Brosseau Player Props: Brewers vs. Giants

 Michael Brosseau At The Plate

-- Brosseau is batting .227 with two doubles, four home runs and four walks.
+- Brosseau is hitting .227 with two doubles, four home runs and four walks.

-- This year, Brosseau has posted at least one hit in 13 of 24 games (54.2%), and had multiple hits twice.
+- In 13 of 24 games this year (54.2%), Brosseau has reached safely via hit, and that includes multiple hits twice.

 - He has scored a run in four of 24 games so far this year.